 - In the early days of the games industry a lot of them were made by individual programmers (or small teams) who self-published (by distributing cassette tapes or floppy disks with photocopied manuals).
 As computer hardware became more powerful, games became more complicated to make and larger teams were needed.
-Then Digital Distribution happened, along with smaller devices which call for older styles of gameplay and improvements in middleware that make it easier to create compelling games without large teams, and "indie" games are back in vogue.
+Then Digital Distribution happened, along with smaller devices which call for older styles of gameplay and improvements in middleware that make it easier to create compelling games without large teams, and "indie" games made by single people are back in vogue.

 - Internet distribution has also sparked a similar resurgence of self-publication in literature and film, which was long ago common in both fields but had fallen by the wayside in the interim.
 In film in particular it had become synonymous with True Art Is Incomprehensible, but now is taken up in earnest by everybody from fanfic writes to aspiring directors.

 - For some, cars with tape decks.
 These were generally obsoleted by built-in CD players, but in the interim, there were special adapters that connected to the headphone jack of a portable CD player to use the car's speakers.
 Then came the advent of MP3 players.
 At that point, you could still use the adapter with the MP3 player in the same manner, but it had no way of interfacing with a CD player.
 Because of that, the obsolete tape deck would actually be the preferred method of interfacing with your car's entertainment system.

 - Likewise, car cigarette lighters started to go out of style as public opinion turned against smoking... until people started realizing that the sockets that housed them could also be used to recharge portable electronics.
 While the lighters themselves are unlikely to make a comeback any time soon, the prevalence of car chargers has given a new (albeit possibly temporary because a USB port is much smaller and not really more expensive for automakers to put in) lease on life to the mechanism that formerly heated them up.